voostindie/vincents-productivity-suite-for-alfred/README.md

 - `focus` / ⌃⌥⌘-F: sets the focus to an area of responsibility
 - `note` / ⌃⌥⌘-N: creates a new note and opens it for editing after you specify the title.
-- `contact` / ⌃⌥⌘-C: select a person from Contacts and:
+- `contact` / ⌃⌥⌘-C: selects a person from Contacts and:
-	- ↵: write an e-mail to this person
+	- ↵: writes an e-mail to this person
-	- ⌘↵: show this person in the Contact Viewer
+	- ⌘↵: shows this person in the Contact Viewer
-	- ⌥↵: write a note on this person
+	- ⌥↵: creates a note on this person
-- `project` / ⌃⌥⌘-P: select a project from OmniFocus and:
+- `project` / ⌃⌥⌘-P: selects a project from OmniFocus and:
-	- ↵: show this project in OmniFocus
+	- ↵: shows this project in OmniFocus
-	- ⌥↵: write a note on this project
+	- ⌥↵: creates a note on this project

 The alternative action for writing a note is available only if Markdown notes are configured for the focused area.